Clone trooper: The Bad Batch

-Video Games
+Video games

 Star Wars: Republic Commando

 The 2005 tactical first-person shooter game Star Wars: Republic Commando introduced a new variant of elite clone troopers called Clone Commandos.
-In the game, the player leads a team of Commandos named Delta Squad who utilize elite weapons, tactics, and equipment to accomplish missions for the Galactic Republic.
-The game garnered a cult following and some consider it to be one of the best Star Wars video games ever made.
-Clone Commandos have appeared in other Star Wars video games and media as a result of the popularity of the game, such as the 2017 release of Star Wars Battlefront II.
+In the game, the player leads a team of commandos called Delta Squad who utilize advanced weapons, tactics, and equipment to accomplish missions for the Galactic Republic.
+The game garnered a cult following, and some consider it to be one of the best Star Wars video games ever made.
+Clone Commandos have appeared in other Star Wars video games and media as a result of the game's popularity, such as 2017's Star Wars Battlefront II.

 Star Wars: Battlefront

 Clone troopers are playable characters in both Pandemic Studios' and DICE's Battlefront series.
-The 2005 Battlefront IIs campaign follows the 501st as they transition into working for the Galactic Empire.
-Clone troopers were not playable in DICE's 2015 release, but were added to the 2017 sequel.
+The 2005 Battlefront IIs single-player campaign follows the 501st Legion as they transition into serving the Galactic Empire.
+Clone troopers were not playable in DICE's 2015 Battlefront release, but were added to the 2017 sequel.

 In other media

-In the 2022 live-action TV series Obi-Wan Kenobi, during the first season Obi-Wan (played by Ewan McGregor reprising his role) is walking through a city on the planet Daiyu, where he encounters a former clone trooper (again played by Temuera Morrison), now a disheveled homeless veteran begging on the streets.
-This is in keeping with Pablo Hidalgo's explanation during his Star Wars Rebels of what happened to most clone troopers after the Clone Wars ended.
+In the 2022 live-action series Obi-Wan Kenobi, the title character encounters a former clone trooper (played by Temuera Morrison) while walking through a city on the planet Daiyu.
+This unnamed clone has become a disheveled homeless veteran, reduced to begging on the streets a decade after the end of the Clone Wars.

-In a flashback sequence in the first season of the live-action TV series Andor, a regiment of clone troopers is sent to enforce Imperial authority over Ferrix, quelling angry protesters demanding the Imperials leave and for the return of the former Galactic Republic.
+In a flashback sequence during the first season of the live-action series Andor, a regiment of clone troopers is sent to enforce Imperial authority over the planet Ferrix, quelling angry protesters who are demanding the departure of the Imperials and the return of the former Galactic Republic.

-In the novels Lords of the Sith by Paul S. Kemp, and Tarkin by James Luceno, several clone troopers are still in active service during the early years of the Empire's reign, such as among stormtroopers serving Darth Vader, and even among the Emperor's elite Imperial Guard.
+In the novels Lords of the Sith by Paul S. Kemp and Tarkin by James Luceno, several clone troopers are still in active service during the early years of the Empire's reign, such as among stormtroopers serving under Darth Vader, and even among the Emperor's elite Imperial Guard.